pigfly/pigfly.github.io/_posts/2018-04-11-On-Software-Error-Handling-2.markdown

 ## Too much throw ?

-Although, having to always define a new `Error` type for each validation process might again generate unnecessary boilerplate (especially if all we want to do with an error is to display it to the user)
+Although, having to always define a new `Error` type for each validation logic might again generate unnecessary boilerplate code
+(especially if all we want to do with an error is to display it to the user)

 So,  let's also introduce a function that lets us write validation logic by simply passing a Bool condition and a